CentaurusInfra/arktos/docs/setup-guide/run-e2e-test-locally.md

 kubetest will be installed in $GOPATH/bin/.
 You may want to add $GOPATH/bin/ to $PATH for easily invoking binaries under the path.

 ## Run under kubernetes

+_(If you used one-stop script to setup arktos dev environment, this step is not necessary.)_

 kubetest has a limitation: it only runs under directory of Kubernetes.
 You can rename arktos directory to kubernetes.
 Another way which may be better, is to create a soft link to arktos: